 - The next online edition of ‘Baconiana’ is scheduled to be available on this website by the end of February 2014.
 To meet this deadline, submissions of articles for consideration should be emailed to the Editor by 12 January 2014 at the latest to email@example.com.

-- On Wednesday 11th December, Dr Edi Bilimoria will be giving a talk for members entitled ‘Similarities and differences in the way Francis Bacon and Newton used what is commonly known as the scientific method’.
+- On Wednesday 11th December, Dr Edi Bilimoria gave a talk for members entitled ‘Similarities and differences in the way Francis Bacon and Newton used what is commonly known as the scientific method’.
 For details, click here.

 - On Friday 1st November the History channel aired an episode of ‘Hidden Histories’ in which Jamie Theakston interviewed Joy Hancox about her work over the years with The Byrom Papers (see her latest book: The Hidden Chapter).
 During the programme she disclosed her interest in Francis Bacon and John Dee, in connection with her extensive researches in Tintern Parva (near Tintern Abbey in South Wales), where the geometry in the many drawings relate to the ground plans of the old Rose Theatre, The Globe Theatre and Westminster Abbey.